 At times, the Foundation may have deposits at financial institutions in excess of federally insured limits.
 Management has not experienced any losses and believes there is minimal risk associated with these cash balances.
-At December 31, 2023, bank deposits exceeded the limit by \$240,000 and insured deposits in brokerage accounts exceeded the limit by \$18,000.
+At December 31, 2024, bank deposits did not exceed the limit and insured deposits in brokerage accounts exceeded the limit by \$557,000.